 At the end of the day, selling your apartment opens a lot more doors than just your former entranceway.
-By utilizing a 1031 exchange, former apartment owners can save a tremendous amount of money on capital gains taxes that would have been otherwise applied.
+By utilizing a 1031 exchange, former apartment owners can save a tremendous amount of money.
+For example, are on capital gains taxes that would have been otherwise applied.

-Unless finding a new roof over your head is your number one priority, then an investment in mineral rights and royalties is a potentially great way to benefit from the sale of an apartment.
+Is finding a new roof over your head not your number one priority?
+Then an investment in mineral rights and royalties is a potentially great opportunity.
+It is a way to benefit from the sale of an apartment.

 If you have further questions related to 1031 Exchange Apartments, feel free to reach out to us here.